Avranches: Modern era

-The town lost some influence after the French revolution, period during which the Bishophood was abolished, the bailif was removed, primary and secondary schools were closed.
+The town lost some influence after the French Revolution during which the diocese was abolished, the bailif was removed and primary and secondary schools were closed.
 The town was also occupied and raided by troops both pro-republican and anti-revolutionary (Chouans).
 However, in 1802 the Avranches diocese was restored as part of the Diocese of Coutances.

 Many English families settled here after the Treaty of Paris (1814).

 A literary description of the town in the 19th century is recorded in Guy de Maupassant's novel Notre Cœur, when the main character Mariolle meets his lover and sets out for Mont Saint-Michel:

 The houses crowning the heights gave to the place from a distance the appearance of a fortification.
 Seen close at hand, it was an ancient and pretty Norman city, with small dwellings of regular and almost similar appearance built closely adjoining one another, giving an aspect of ancient pride and modern comfort, a feudal yet peasant-like air.

 The liberation of Avranches during World War II was led by General George S. Patton and began on 31 July 1944.

 On 1 January 2019, the former commune Saint-Martin-des-Champs was merged into Avranches.